Tutorial: Integrate Admin for Spring with Eureka Server for Spring in Azure Container Apps

 Bind other apps to the Eureka Server

 With the Eureka Server set up, you can now bind other applications to it for service discovery.
 And you can also monitor and manage these applications in the dashboard of Admin for Spring.
-Follow the steps below to create and bind a container app to the Eureka Server:
+Use the following steps to create and bind a container app to the Eureka Server:

 Create the container app and bind it to the Eureka Server.